mirainc/starbucks-menu-app/README.md

 yarn dev
 ```

-## Adding App to Raydiant Platform
+## Adding Apps to Raydiant Platform

 See [here](https://developers.raydiant.com/docs/get-started) for a comprehensive guide to building Raydiant apps.